 - I step in or ask for help when I see someone damaging our community in any way.

-- I do not give up when something is difficult because I know that is when learning takes place.
+- I continue to do my best when something is difficult because I know that is when learning takes place.

-- I accept that I will sometimes be disappointed and will use that as a learning opportunity.
+- I accept that I will sometimes be disappointed and will use that as an opportunity to learn.

 - Respect themselves; be proud of themselves and their accomplishments

-- Respect and value the rights of others
+- Respect and value the rights and accomplishments of others

 - Develop a strong character to make good decisions